 It’s not a complete list and there’s no guarantee that if you blog about one of these niches it will work for you.
 There’s far more to being a successful blogger than just finding an angle for a niche.

 There’s a few obvious omissions.
 Gardening is one of them.
-Probably because my ideal home is a flat and I just see gardening as a chore.
+Probably because I’m just not much of a gardener!

 Do you need to enjoy these topics to be able to blog about them?
 It’s not essential.

 Writing about your passion makes it easier to come up with ideas.
-Know what really makes your readers tick.
-I can’t image how you can write about trail running if you’ve never run up a hill but I guess it’s possible.
+Knowing what really makes your readers tick.
+I can’t imagine how you can write about trail running if you’ve never run up a hill but I guess it’s possible.

 There’s a lot of bland blogs about that still make money.
 If you think you can write every day about a topic you hate I’m not going to stop you.